lv042/Weather-Wizard/docs/physical_design.md

 ## Chosen software

 First I used Tinkedcad, but later switched to FreeCAD.
 I used FreeCAD because it is more powerful and has more features.
 Tinkercad might be better for beginners, but FreeCAD is more suitable for more complex designs.

+Update: Unfortunately I had to switch back to Tinkercad because FreeCAD learning curve is too steep for the time I have left.

 ## Stages of the design process